ERICK-ZABALA/AUTOMATING-A-NETWORK-INVENTORY-WITH-PYTHON/CREATE SPREADSHEET.md

 # CREATE SPREADSHEET

-+ how can we talk to the devices?
++ How can we talk to the devices?
 + what tool / language will we use?
 + How do we create the list of devices to work with?
 + How will we share our code for others to use?